oscar-system/Oscar.jl/docs/src/Combinatorics/phylogenetic_trees.md

 ## Introduction

 Phylogenetic trees represent the evolutionary history of some species of consideration.
-Here we consider phylogenetic trees with branch lengths as defined in C. Semple, M. Steel: Phylogenetics.
+Here we consider phylogenetic trees with branch lengths as defined in [SS03](@cite).

 ## Construction